mattermost/docs/source/channels/create-channels.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

-Anyone can create public, private, direct, and group channels, unless the System Admin has `restricted permissions to do so using advanced permissions <https://docs.mattermost.com/onboard/advanced-permissions.html>`__.
+Anyone can create public channels, private channels, direct messages, and group messages unless the System Admin has `restricted permissions to do so using advanced permissions <https://docs.mattermost.com/onboard/advanced-permissions.html>`__.

 .. tip::